christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 - Open a terminal and navigate at the directory where it contains the archive by typing "cd {4}"
 - Extract the archive by typing "tar -xjf eigen-*.tar.bz2".
 Use the "tab" button to fill the *

-2. Install the repository in a specific folder {3}.
+2. Install the repository in a specific directory {3}.
 I followed the steps below.
 Type them in a terminal
 - cd {3}
 - git clone https://github.com/ETH3D/slam-evaluation.git